shriramravi-dotcom/Case/README.md

 9. Visualize the geometry in real-time using the OCP CAD Viewer within Visual Studio Code for inspection.

-10.Systematically validate and maintain high fidelity with the original geometry through an integrated code workflow.
+10. Systematically validate and maintain high fidelity with the original geometry through an integrated code workflow.